JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 The first thing to do on this level is the aforementioned default to pass from allocating to mutating functions.

-Note that not all of these functions are exported.
+Note that not all of these functions are exported, but if you implement for example an existing retraction on a new manifold, you will have to import this function.

+To summarize, with respect to the [dispatch on one argument at a time](https://docs.julialang.org/en/v1/manual/methods/#Dispatch-on-one-argument-at-a-time) paradigm, this layer dispatches the _concrete manifold and point/vector types last_.

 ## Mutating and allocating functions